 Monitor and limit your flight time using a timer (such as one on a wrist watch or in your transmitter if yours has one).
 When the batteries are getting low you will usually notice a performance drop before the ESC cuts off motor power, so when the plane starts flying slower you should land.
+Often (but not always), power can be briefly restored after the motor cuts off by holding the throttle stick all the way down for a few seconds.

-To avoid an unexpected dead-stick landing on your first flight, set your timer to a conservative 4 minutes (in most conditions the Sensei will usually fly for approximately 5 minutes, but this can vary).
+To avoid an unexpected dead-stick landing on your first flight, set your timer to a conservative 4 minutes (in most conditions the Fw-190 will usually fly for approximately 5 minutes, but this can vary).
 When your alarm sounds you can either land right away, or if you are an experienced pilot you may continue to fly until the motor finally quits.
 Then, glide it in for a landing.
-If planning a "dead-stick," circle your Sensei upwind of the landing area until the motor quits and note the run time.
+If planning a "dead-stick," circle your Fw-190 upwind of the landing area until the motor quits and note the run time.